-If you are a student of the University of Arizona, sign up for an exam at our scheduleing site: http://tools.sbs.arizona.edu/linguistics/
+If you are a student at the University of Arizona campus, sign up for an exam at our scheduleing site: http://tools.sbs.arizona.edu/linguistics/

-If you are not a student of the University of Arizona, to sign up for an exam please send an email to Marian Wiseley: email@example.com
+If you are a UA Online student, attending UA from a distance, or not a student of the UA, to sign up for an exam please send an email to Marian Wiseley: firstname.lastname@example.org

 In your email, you must include the name of language you wish to be tested in, your name, and student identification number.
 You will be scheduled for an exam in the order in which your request was received.
 Please be aware that our faculty members and graduate students may not be available during peak university times (such as the beginning and ending of the semester, or during the summer or winter breaks, so don’t wait until the last minute to sign up for a language exam).
 Additionally, the testers’ time is valuable, so if you miss a scheduled appointment without contacting us in advance, you will be charged a $20 rescheduling fee.

 Note: If you took a placement exam during orientation please see the following for information: http://humanities.arizona.edu/